 The northwest corner of the United States is one region where gold has consistently been found.
 In particular, the northern half of California through Oregon and along the borders of Idaho offer locations highly likely to produce gold.

-One of the most popular areas to hunt for gold in the northwest is along the rivers of Idaho.
+As far as metal detecting for gold in creeks and rivers, one of the most popular areas to hunt for gold in the northwest is along the rivers of Idaho.
 Even though you can find gold underground away from rivers, many people choose to start close to rivers because gold nuggets are carried through streams, and streams lead to rivers.
 As gold-laden rocks are eroded away by the wind, weather, and water, smaller pieces break off and make their way downstream by moving bodies of water.

 Popular areas for gold hunting in Idaho include the Coeur d’Alene River, the Snake River, and the Boise River.
 This is done by panning or sluicing for gold directly in the water

 Many people stick to the borders of Montana and Nevada that line Idaho, close to the rivers and streams throughout the region.

 Alaska: there is plenty of gold waiting to be found in Alaska.
 Large gold nuggets have been found in Alaska and in fact, in 1998, the largest one found in Alaska to that date was found in Swift Creek near Ruby, Alaska.

 Other well-known places in Alaska to find gold include:

 - Areas around Fairbanks